-This event is part of a series of micro residencies in The Everybody Gallery, with a range of artists working with us over the coming months.
+This event was part of a series of micro residencies in The Everybody Gallery, with a range of artists working with us for small one or two week residencies.
 Check out this page for more information.

 About the Project